cs3org/OCM-API/README.md

 * __Discoverable Server__ - a server that tries to supply information in OCM API discovery
 * __OCM Address__ - a string of the form `<Receiving Party's identifier>@<fqdn>` which can be used to uniquely identify a user or group "at" an OCM Server. `<Receiving Party's identifier>` is an opaque string, unique at the server. `<fqdn>` is the Fully Qualified Domain Name by which the server is identified.
 This can, but doesn't need to be, the domain at which the OCM API of that server is hosted.
-* __Vanity OCM Address__ - a string that looks like an OCM Address but with an alternative (generally shorter or nicer) FQDN.
-This FQDN does not support HTTP-based discovery, but it does provide an SRV record in its DNS zone, pointing to the (generally longer or uglier) FQDN of the OCM Server.
-* __Regular OCM Address__ - an OCM Address that is not a Vanity OCM Address
 * __OCM Notification__ - a message from the Receiving Server to the Sending Server or vice versa, using the OCM Notifications endpoint.
 * __Invite Message__ - out-of-band message used to establish contact between parties and servers in the Invite Flow, containing an Invite Token (see below) and the Invite Sender's OCM Address
 * __Invite Sender__ - the party sending an Invite